ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         expect(app.title).toEqual('testing-app');
     });

 In the next block we check it `should have as title 'testing-app'`, because this is the setup in the `app.component.ts`, where we get the title property, which will be output in the file `app.component.html` with string interpolation.
 So it should have the title.
-We create the component, we get access to the instance and then we expect that the app get this title property which equals `testing-app`, this string.
+We create the component, we get access to the instance and then we expect that the app get this title property which equals `testing-app`.
 This is only true as long we don't change or remove the title.
 That is how you write your tests.
 You have to reflect your actual application.

     it('should render title in a h1 tag', () => {
         const fixture = TestBed.createComponent(AppComponent);